ChunkyTofuStudios/dozy/_pages/terms-and-conditions.md

 ---

 **Last updated**
-Nov 15 2024
+Apr 6 2025

 # Terms & Conditions

-Welcome to **DestiWake** (“the App”), operated by **Chunky Tofu Studios LLC** (“we,” “us,” or “our”).
+Welcome to **Dozy** (“the App”), operated by **Chunky Tofu Studios LLC** (“we,” “us,” or “our”).
 These **Terms and Conditions** (“Terms”) govern your access to and use of the App and any related services (collectively, the “Service”). **By downloading, accessing, or using our Service, you agree to be bound by these Terms.** If you do not agree to these Terms, please do not use our Service.

 ## 1. Acceptance of Terms